OctaFlow

 11Code ReviewerReview build work for correctness before mergeFusionN/A (little code)Reviews skill/product code pre-merge

-12Security / Compliance Auditoragentshield, sanctioned-jurisdiction, evidence-policy enforcementbothCompulsory — sanctions + evidence integrity(g) — skill security manifests
+12Security / Compliance Auditoragentshield, sanctioned-jurisdiction, evidence-policy enforcementbothCompulsory — sanctions + evidence integrityCompulsory — producer-side gate (skills supply-chain surface)

 13Release / CI EngineerMerge, ship, deploy; own the pre/post-merge gatesFusionPublishes the reviewed deliverableShips skills to the Marketplace / deploys